 I just discovered this and holy moly!!
-AppSumo has a special deal right now for a lifetime membership for $25.
-I have only used it a few days and I'm staying on track with work and sleeping soundly - two elusive things for a small business owner.
+I have used this app for 3 YEARS and I cannot live without it.
+I'm staying on track with work and sleeping soundly - two elusive things for a small business owner.

 This could help you focus on your time blocking to get in and get out of your social media duties.
 Need I mention how a good night's sleep can help productivity?
 I think not.